rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 - `senders` : ARRAY of objects with senders, for example in a transaction (`optype` = 1) or multioperation senders (`optype` = 9)
   - `account` : Sending Account
   - `n_operation`
-  - `amount` : PASCURRENCY - In negative value, due it's outgoing from "account"
+  - `amount` : Currency - In negative value, due it's outgoing from "account"
   - `amount_s` : String - amount as a string
   - `payload` : HEXASTRING
 - `receivers` : ARRAY of objects - When is a transaction or multioperation, this array contains each receiver
   - `account` : Receiving Account
-  - `amount` : PASCURRENCY - In positive value, due it's incoming from a sender to "account"
+  - `amount` : Currency - In positive value, due it's incoming from a sender to "account"
   - `amount_s` : String - amount as a string
   - `payload` : HEXASTRING
 - `changers` : ARRAY of objects - When accounts changed state